leifree317/f3-prover/README.md

 To clear why f3-pool is here, because of f3-pool is the blockchain node here, which is responsible for the communication with the Aleo network.

 ## :diamonds: How to work?
-The f3-prover needs work together with f3-pool, you can follow up the details as following step by step.
+The f3-prover needs work together with f3-pool, you can do as following step by step.
 All these steps must be done in linux environment.

 ### :green_book: Step-1.
 Pool Setup
 Recommend a single server for the pool service, and enable the ports 4040 and 5050.